-6-

 Varhas understands that this image is a lapse.
 A fantasy, loosely accurate, mixed with foresight of memories from the Contestant's origin.

 How does Jorj put all this together?
-He thinks it a while while they walk in silence.
-The glistening contrast on the wet and clean asphalt does not help.
+Varhas thinks it a while they walk in silence.
+The glistening contrast on the wet and clean asphalt does not help manifest an accurate image within the Claimant.

 "He said something about the soul.
 Patting it out, weaving it back in as it used to be."

 But the Contestant has no worry about that.
-What he has instead, is but earnest and rare listening to the man besides him.
+What he has instead, is but earnest and rare listening to the man besides him, if only for a moment.

 "You are talking about my body and the resurrection pods?
-Sure I am the same every way.
+Sure I am, myself the very same, every way.
 Locked in time."

 Jorj says that last part with pride.
 As if small sentence, smart and quick would hit Varhas in all the right spots.